runziggurat/crunchy/README.md

 - `connections`: an array of indices corresponding to the connected nodes.
 - `geolocation`: used for latitude, longitude, city, country

+### More about `cell`:
+Nodes at the same (or nearly the same) geolocation get grouped into a cell.
+This results in rendering a column of nodes, where each node gets its own position coordinate assigned.
+We use 0.2 degree granularity in both axes to determine cell membership.

 ### Command Line